CodyBontecou/blog/src/mocking-api-with-msw-and-typescript.md

 // Clean up after the tests are finished. afterAll(() => server.close())
 ```

+This sets your Jest testing environment up to start the MSW server, reset it, and close it after different stages of the Jest lifecycle.

 You'll then want to add a line to your `jest.config.ts` file: